Election fake news surge in October 2024

 In late October various news media outlets reported that the ruling Swapo Party’s candidate for the presidential elections, Netumbo Nandi-Ndaitwah, had ‘collapsed’ at a party campaign rally in the Otjozondjupa Region.
 However, that Nandi-Ndaitwah had actually collapsed was never accurately established by the media.
 That said, in the days after the supposed ‘collapse’, an AI generated image (image below) supposedly depicting the Nandi-Ndaitwah ‘collapse’ appeared in social media spaces and was widely shared.
 The image was shared by some accounts with commentary on the health status of the ruling party presidential candidate.
 The image was clearly created to tap into concerns about the age and health frailties of Nandi-Ndaitwah.

-The AI-generated image poorly depicting the ‘collapse’ of Swapo Party presidential candidate Netumbo Nandi-Ndaitwah and a election campaign rally in late November 2024.
+The AI-generated image poorly depicting the ‘collapse’ of Swapo Party presidential candidate Netumbo Nandi-Ndaitwah at an election campaign rally in late October 2024.

 These are just some of the examples of political disinformation encountered in October 2024 and clearly pointing to disinformation creators experimenting with various tools and formats to generate political lies and propaganda.
 These examples are presented here as forewarning for what could come as the 27 November elections draw closer.